OpenLightingProject/ola/plugins/osc/README.developer.md

 Everything from this point onwards is only run if `HAVE_LIBLO` was true.

     noinst_LTLIBRARIES = libolaoscnode.la
-    libolaoscnode_la_SOURCES = OSCAddressTemplate.cpp OSCNode.cpp
+    libolaoscnode_la_SOURCES = OscAddressTemplate.cpp OscNode.cpp
     libolaoscnode_la_CXXFLAGS = $(COMMON_CXXFLAGS) $(liblo_CFLAGS)
     libolaoscnode_la_LIBADD = $(liblo_LIBS)

 This sets up our first build target, a shared library called `libolaoscnode.la`.
-This library contains the `OSCNode` class, along with the functions in `OSCAddressTemplate.cpp`.
+This library contains the `OscNode` class, along with the functions in `OscAddressTemplate.cpp`.
 The `libolaoscnode.la` is a helper library, it's not installed when the user runs `make install`(the `noinst_` prefix does this) but it simplifies the build rules since both the OSC plugin and the tests depend on it.
 Because we depend on liblo we need to add `liblo_CFLAGS` and `liblo_LIBS` to the appropriate lines.

     lib_LTLIBRARIES = libolaosc.la
-    libolaosc_la_SOURCES = OSCDevice.cpp OSCPlugin.cpp
+    libolaosc_la_SOURCES = OscDevice.cpp OscPlugin.cpp
     libolaosc_la_CXXFLAGS = $(COMMON_CXXFLAGS) $(liblo_CFLAGS)
     libolaosc_la_LIBADD = libolaoscnode.la

 Here is our `llibolaosc.la` plugin.
-This contains code from `OSCDevice.cpp` and `OSCPlugin.cpp`.
-Note that because the code in `OSCPort` is simple, all the code lives in `OSCPort.h` and there is no corresponding `.cpp` file.
+This contains code from `OscDevice.cpp` and `OscPlugin.cpp`.
+Note that because the code in `OscPort` is simple, all the code lives in `OscPort.h` and there is no corresponding `.cpp` file.
 If there was we'd need to list it here as well.
 This depends on the `libolaoscnode.la` helper library.

     if BUILD_TESTS
-      TESTS = OSCTester
+      TESTS = OscTester
     endif

-On to the tests, These three lines add the OSCTester program to the list of tests to execute when `make check` is run.
+On to the tests, These three lines add the OscTester program to the list of tests to execute when `make check` is run.
 If the user ran `./configure` with `--disable-unittests` we don't build or run any of the unittesting code.